Use Databricks with Git

 Connecting to repos and cloning

-Just like any other way that you’ve worked with git before, the first step is going to be to clone your repo inside Databricks.
+Just like any other way that you’ve worked with Git before, the first step is going to be to clone your repo inside Databricks.
+Git folders (previously called Repos in Databricks) can now be created in your Home folder.

-In the blue menu on the left, click Workspace, and then in the Workspace menu that appears, click Repos.
-The menus should look like this:
+In the blue menu on the left, click Workspace, and click the Home folder.
+The menu should look like this:

-You can then click “Create Repo”.
-When the repo is created, you will be able to see it under your name in the Repos menu:
+You can then click “Create Git folder”.
+When the folder is created, you will be able to see it under your name in the Home folder.

 Sparse checkout and Cone Patterns